<<< Part 1 .

 1. The π-network:

-Before examining the π-network, we must first make a distinction between the π-match and the π-tank, two devices which can have identical circuits but which nowadays perform very different functions.
+Before examining the π-network, we must first make a distinction between the π-match and the π-tank, two devices that can have identical circuits but that nowadays perform very different functions.

 2. Fully variable π-match: